ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 documentation for details.

-For System Coupling-specific results, data can be written in EnSight format, so that EnSight can be used for visualization, animation and postprocessing.
+For System Coupling-specific results, data can be written in EnSight format, so that EnSight can be used for visualization, animation, and postprocessing.
 PySystemCoupling also supports the writing of some convergence diagnostics in CSV format.

 Generating EnSight data